 History: 1979 c.
 141, 173; 1983 a.
-27, 339
+27, 339; 2005 a.
+99.

 - 120.115 Report on debt service.
 (1) (a) Within 10 days after adopting a resolution that authorizes the school board to incur debt or that authorizes the common council of a 1st class city to incur debt on behalf of the school district operating under ch.
 119, the school board shall notify the department of the scheduled date of the referendum and submit a copy of the resolution to the department. - (b) Within 10 days after holding a referendum that would authorize the school district to incur debt or that would authorize the common council of a 1st class city to incur debt on behalf of the school district operating under ch.
 119, the school board shall notify the department of the approval or rejection of the referendum. - (2) (a) Within 10 days after adopting or revising a schedule for the payment of debt service, the school board shall submit the schedule to the department. - (b) Within 10 days after adopting or revising a schedule for the payment of debt service on debt issued on behalf of the school district operating under ch.
 119, the common council of a 1st class city shall submit the schedule to the department. - (3) Monthly, the department shall submit to the department of administration and the legislative fiscal bureau a report that aggregates all debt service payment schedules submitted under sub.
 (2).
 History: 1997 a.
 27, 237. - 120.12 School board duties.
-The school board of a common or union high school district shall: - (1) MANAGEMENT OF SCHOOL DISTRICT.
+The school board of a common or union high school district shall: - (1) Management of school district.
 Subject to the authority vested in the annual meeting and to the authority and possession specifically given to other school district officers, have the possession, care, control and management of the property and affairs of the school district, except for property of the school district used for public library purposes under s.
 43.52. - (2) GENERAL SUPERVISION.
-Visit and examine the schools of the school district, advise the school teachers and administrative staff regarding the instruction, government and progress of the pupils and exercise general supervision over such schools. - (3) TAX FOR OPERATION AND MAINTENANCE. (a) On or before November 1, determine the amount necessary to be raised to operate and maintain the schools of the school district and public library facilities operated by the school district under s.
-43.52, if the annual meeting has not voted a tax sufficient for such purposes for the school year.
-On or before November 6, the school district clerk shall certify the appropriate amount so determined to each appropriate municipal clerk who shall assess the amount certified and enter it on the tax rolls as other school district taxes are assessed and entered. - (b) If a tax sufficient to operate and maintain the schools of a school district for the ensuing school year has not been determined, certified and levied prior to the effective date of school district reorganization under ch.
-117 affecting any territory of the school district, the school board of the affected school district shall determine, on or before the November 1 following the effective date of the reorganization, the amount of deficiency in operation and maintenance funds on the effective date of the reorganization which should have been paid by the property in the affected school district if the tax had been determined, certified and assessed prior to the effective date of the reorganization.
-On or before November 6, the school district clerk shall certify the appropriate amount to each appropriate municipal clerk who shall assess, enter and collect the amount as a special tax on the property.
-This paragraph does not affect the apportionment of assets and liabilities under s.
-66.0235.
+Visit and examine the schools of the school district, advise the school teachers and administrative staff regarding the instruction, government and progress of the pupils and exercise general supervision over such schools. - (2m) EDUCATOR EFFECTIVENESS. (a) Beginning in the 2014-15 school year, evaluate the effectiveness of each teacher and principal employed by the school district using either the system established under s.
+115.415 (2) or the equivalency process established by rule under s.
+115.415 (3). - (b) Ensure that the results of evaluations conducted under this subsection are not subject to public inspection, copying, or disclosure under s.
+19.35.